EQT

 SASB EM-EP-160a.3

-We seek to prevent significant incidents by using best management practices to assess, monitor, and mitigate potential or actual impacts on biodiversity and land.
+We seek to prevent significant incidents with best management practices to assess, monitor, and mitigate potential or actual impacts on biodiversity and land.
 Failure to do so can result in environmental violations, which we track closely to evaluate our performance.
-We measure our notice of violation rate as it applies to violations specific to earth disturbance, as a significant violation could prevent our future access to permits and associated license to operate.
+A significant violation could prevent our future access to permits and associated license to operate, therefore we measure our notice of violation rate as it applies to violations specific to earth disturbance.

-We had no new construction projects in Ohio in 2022 and therefore had no notices of biodiversity related violations.
+• We had no new construction projects in Ohio in 2023 and therefore had no notices of violation associated with biodiversity and land.

-2022 Proved and Probable Reserves In or Near Protected Areas
+2023 Proved and Probable Reserves in or Near Protected Areas

 We also closely track and identify threatened and endangered species within our core operating area.
-Seven endangered species and two threatened species occupy habitats within our core operating area — covering Pennsylvania, West Virginia, and Ohio.
-The Migratory Bird Treaty Act protects certain species of birds whose breeding grounds or seasonal habitats overlap with our core operating area.
-Additionally, the Bald and Golden Eagle Protection Act protects certain bird species which nest in the area.
+Eight endangered species and three threatened species occupy habitats within our core operating area — covering Pennsylvania, West Virginia, and Ohio.
+The Migratory Bird Treaty Act protects certain species of birds whose breeding grounds or seasonal habitats overlap with our core operating area and the Bald and Golden Eagle Protection Act protects certain bird species which nest in the area.
 The following table summarizes the species of concern located within our core operating area.

 Animal